cdibened/filechooser/README.md

 # FileChooser Cordova plugin for Android (mainly KitKat)

 This plugin was created as a workaround for https://issues.apache.org/jira/browse/CB-5294 and https://code.google.com/p/android/issues/detail?id=62220.
+This plugin is mainly configured for Android 4.4 so I would recommend to continue to use the native file dialogs for earlier versions of Android.
+There might be issues with the plugin as I have not fully tested all possible scenarios on many devices, but I have installed it on a Nexus 5 and it worked fine.

 The core pieces of the code were taken from https://github.com/iPaulPro/aFileChooser.
 A huge thanks to him!!!
 All I did was write the plugin wrapper around it.